kubermatic/kubermatic/docs/proposals/kubermatic-operator.md

   flag for clusters).
 * We want to put the easy-configuration-experience into a (future) CLI that asks simple questions and generates one or more CRD manifests.
-* The operator is solely responsible for managing Kubermatic installations.
-It’s not a toolset for consulting jobs to setup pretty monitoring stacks.

 ## Non-Goals